 As previously noted (see http://fiteeza.com/blog/a-healthier-chop), “crispy” and “fried” are popular food descriptives at my house.
 Typically, “healthy” wins out over “crispy,” but sometimes, especially in winter, we all just want those comfort-food favorites.
 I decided I would make an attempt at Oven Fried Chicken with that crunchy, flavorful texture that makes it so much more fun and enjoyable.

 This is what I came up with and I have it on pretty good authority (think hubby who likes things super-crisp) that it turned out pretty tasty.
 It was easy and quick too, which is also a huge criteria for cooking at my house.

 I only used chicken legs for this recipe, but I think other pieces would be just as delicious.
 Next time, I will try either boneless, skinless thighs or breasts (hint: for boneless/skinless options try soaking the chicken in a bath of salt water and garlic in the refrigerator for at least 2 hours before preparing.
-It will keep the chicken moist and not cause it to become dried out during baking.)
+It will keep the chicken from drying out during baking or grilling.)

 Healthy "Fried" Chicken

 - 4 -6 skinless/boneless chicken breasts, thighs or legs

 Preheat Convection Oven to 425.
 Lightly coat chicken with olive oil, salt, pepper and garlic to taste.
 Lightly coat each piece with bread crumbs and place on a lined cookie sheet.
 Bake for 30 minutes turning after 15 minutes.
 Serve with a salad or sautéed spinach, kale or collards.
 Mmmm, Mmmm, good!